cytoscape/cytoscape-explore/README.md

 ## Getting started

 - Windows Cloning
-  - The `build` directory includes symlinks, which most versions of Windows Git will not correctly clone by default.
+  - The `public` directory includes symlinks, which most versions of Windows Git will not correctly clone by default.
 Make sure to clone using the following command:
     - `git clone -c core.symlinks=true https://github.com/cytoscape/cytoscape-explore.git`

 - Prerequisites: